LorenvXn/Scala-MySQL/README.md

 root@tron:~/scalala#
 ```

-More details on sbt & some Spark/Scala implementations - check attached tutorial.
+More details on sbt & some "basicness" on Spark/Scala implementations - check attached tutorial.